ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 Each TSC specification will only be considered complete when:

-* It has appropriate documentation
+* It has appropriate documentation <!--- created using the Open Project specification template supplied by the OP Administrator. --->
 * It has a test suite for all normative statements in the specification

 Examples of acceptable documentation: